Quantum simulation of Burgers turbulence: Nonlinear transformation and direct evaluation of statistical quantities: Introduction

-An intriguing example is the one-dimensional Burgers equation \cite{1915MWRv...43..163B,burgers1948mathematical}.
-It is a non-linear equation that describes the time evolution of fluid velocity $u$, and can be viewed as the simplest model of non-linear fluid dynamics and hence as an important first step to solve the full NSE \cite{2012PhFl...24e5113O,2024arXiv240806529O}.
+An intriguing problem is the one-dimensional Burgers equation \cite{1915MWRv...43..163B,burgers1948mathematical}, which appears, for example, as a model of traffic flow \cite{nagatani2002physics}.
+It is a nonlinear equation that describes the time evolution of fluid velocity $u$, and can be viewed as the simplest model of nonlinear fluid dynamics and hence as an important first step to solve the full NSE \cite{2012PhFl...24e5113O,2024arXiv240806529O}.
 A crucial point is that the one-dimensional Burgers equation is transformed to a linear heat equation by the Cole--Hopf transformation \cite{hopf1950partial,cole1951quasi}, which maps $u$ to a new field $\psi$.
 However, this does not mean that Burgers turbulence is completely understood.
-Turbulence velocities are described by the Burgers equation, and its stochastic properties have been extensively investigated \cite{1966PhFl....9.2114J,1993PhFlA...5..445G,1998CMaPh.191...71R,1999PhFl...11.2143G,2022PhRvF...7g4605A,2007PhR...447....1B}.
+Turbulent velocities are described by the Burgers equation, and its stochastic properties have been extensively investigated \cite{1966PhFl....9.2114J,1993PhFlA...5..445G,1998CMaPh.191...71R,1999PhFl...11.2143G,2022PhRvF...7g4605A,2007PhR...447....1B}.\footnote{ That being said, understanding turbulence based on the Navier--Stokes equation is a different problem.
+Note that, although the emergence of shocks in the solution is a distinctive feature of the Burgers equation in the inviscid limit \cite{2000nlin.....12033F}, $\nu\to0$ in Eq.~\eqref{eq:Burgers}, we keep $\nu$ to be finite so that the Cole--Hopf transformation works.
+Our aim here is to simulate the Burgers turbulence with finite $\nu$ and hence without discontinuous shocks.}